Time-reversal and PT symmetry breaking in non-Hermitian field theories: Irreversibile fluctuations in non-Hermitian field theories

+In the context of active field theories, $\mu^\mathrm{a}$ is denoted ``active part.''
 It has been proposed in Refs.~\cite{Wittkowski_2014,cates2019active} that this construction of the chemical potential yields a method for generating mesoscopic minimal models for various forms of nonequilibrium.
-Substituting this form of the chemical potential in Eq.~\eqref{equ:inth}, we find that the entropy production along a trajectory decomposed into an active part, that takes the same form as in Eq.~\eqref{equ:inth}, with $\mu$ replaced by $\mu^\mathrm{a}$, and an additional term $\mathcal{F}(t+T)-\mathcal{F}(t)$ that does not contribute in the steady state.
+Substituting this form of the chemical potential in Eq.~\eqref{equ:inth}, we find that the entropy production along a trajectory also decomposes into {an ``active part''} that takes the same form as in Eq.~\eqref{equ:inth}, with $\mu$ replaced by $\mu^\mathrm{a}$, and an additional boundary term $\mathcal{F}(t+T)-\mathcal{F}(t)$ which does not contribute in the steady state.
 Hence, along similar lines as above, we find that the general expression for the steady-state entropy production rate then reads

 Throughout this paper, we will however retain the more general form of non-Hermitian field theories given in Eq.~\eqref{equ:moda}.
-The representation in terms of the total deterministic current in Eq.~\eqref{equ:moda} allows establishing a general connection to the bifurcation theory.
+The representation in terms of the total deterministic current in Eq.~\eqref{equ:moda} allows a general connection with bifurcation theory to be established, as we demonstrate in the following sections.